Lufthansa: Cabin crew union threatens strike in July | DW | 20.06.2019

-Lufthansa cabin crew are threatening to walk off the job next month amid a dispute over wages.
+The UFO cabin crew union says Lufthansa staff could walk off the job next month amid a pay dispute.
 A strike in the middle of summer will likely spell travel chaos for thousands of passengers planning to go on holiday.

-Flight attendants with German carrier Lufthansa are planning to go on strike in July, the cabin crew union UFO announced Thursday.
+German cabin crew union UFO on Thursday called on flight attendants with German carrier Lufthansa to go on strike in July.

 The union's acting deputy chairman, Daniel Flohr, accused the airline of deliberately escalating the wage dispute with its employees.

-Speaking in Frankfurt, he said workers at Lufthansa subsidiaries Eurowings and Germanwings would hold a strike ballot as soon as possible, with a vote to follow at Lufthansa in the coming weeks.
+Speaking in Frankfurt, he said workers at subsidiaries Eurowings and Germanwings would vote in a strike ballot as soon as possible, with a ballot to follow at Lufthansa in the coming weeks.

+"At the end of these initial votes, we will announce exactly when, where and for how long these labor actions will take place," Flohr said.

-A strike in July could lead to major disruptions for thousands of passengers hoping to fly to summer travel destinations.
+A strike during the summer holiday season could lead to major disruptions for thousands of passengers hoping to fly to their travel destinations.

+UFO, which says it represents about 30,000 cabin staff, claims Eurowings has failed to stick to collective bargaining agreements signed in the past.

+Parent company Lufthansa rejected UFO's allegations, saying the industrial action could not take place "because there currently aren't any open collective bargaining agreements or concrete claims."
+There was no comment from Eurowings.

 Lufthansa's profits have fallen in recent years amid stiff competition from foreign airlines, primarily those in Gulf countries, and other European budget airlines.